opendocsg/opendoc-supreme-court-judgements/2019_SGHC_117/report.md

 (f)     The ordinary reasonable reader will take note of the circumstances and manner of the publication.

-105    As to the principle stated in \[104(d)\] above, I note that in the tort of malicious falsehood, there is some authority in the English Court of Appeal that suggests that a claimant can avail of more than one of the natural and ordinary meanings: see _Ajinomoto Sweeteners Europe SAS v Asda Stores Ltd_ at \[35\].[\[note: 98\]](#Ftn_98) However, it was unnecessary to make that determination here as it was clear to me that there were singular interpretations available.
+105    As to the principle stated in \[104(d)\] above, I note that in the tort of malicious falsehood, there is some authority in the English Court of Appeal that suggests that a claimant can avail of more than one of the natural and ordinary meanings: see _Ajinomoto Sweeteners Europe SAS v Asda Stores Ltd_ at \[35\].[^98] However, it was unnecessary to make that determination here as it was clear to me that there were singular interpretations available.

 #### The Website Statement

-106    The Website Statement was published on TWG Tea’s website and continues to be so published.[\[note: 99\]](#Ftn_99)
+106    The Website Statement was published on TWG Tea’s website and continues to be so published.[^99]

 107    First, the Website Statement was clearly false.
 The natural and ordinary meaning of the statement was that Taha, Maranda, and Rith were the founders of TWG Tea.
 As a matter of context to the “TWG Tea story”, it was plainly meant to be an exhaustive statement of who the _only_ founders were.
 Manoj’s exclusion from the same could only be read to mean that he was _not_ a founder.
 Taha readily agreed that this was the case, and that the Website Statement was not accurate even when it was first published in 2015.
-He also admitted that the words in the Website Statement meant that there were only three founders, namely Taha, Maranda and Rith, and that an ordinary person reading that statement (without knowing the background of TWG Tea) would have assumed the same.[\[note: 100\]](#Ftn_100)
+He also admitted that the words in the Website Statement meant that there were only three founders, namely Taha, Maranda and Rith, and that an ordinary person reading that statement (without knowing the background of TWG Tea) would have assumed the same.[^100]

 108    Second, there was malice on Taha’s part when he made the decision for the Website Statement to be put up (see also \[95\]–\[101\] above).
-Taha stated that he _made the decision_ to omit Manoj’s name as a founder because the inclusion of Manoj would hurt TWG Tea’s reputation as Manoj had brought a lawsuit against it in February 2014.[\[note: 101\]](#Ftn_101)
+Taha stated that he _made the decision_ to omit Manoj’s name as a founder because the inclusion of Manoj would hurt TWG Tea’s reputation as Manoj had brought a lawsuit against it in February 2014.[^101]

 109    As for Maranda, she admitted to making the Website Statement and would have known that it was false.
-When Manoj’s counsel wrote to her personally on 23 June 2017 to inform her of the website publication, Maranda stated that it was made on TWG Tea’s behalf and not in her personal capacity.[\[note: 102\]](#Ftn_102) She nevertheless accepted that the Website Statement did not accurately portray the founders of TWG Tea.[\[note: 103\]](#Ftn_103) Hence I also find that she had made the Website Statement without any honest belief that it was true or at the very least had acted with reckless disregard as to the truth of the statement (see also \[95\]–\[96\] above).
+When Manoj’s counsel wrote to her personally on 23 June 2017 to inform her of the website publication, Maranda stated that it was made on TWG Tea’s behalf and not in her personal capacity.[^102] She nevertheless accepted that the Website Statement did not accurately portray the founders of TWG Tea.[^103] Hence I also find that she had made the Website Statement without any honest belief that it was true or at the very least had acted with reckless disregard as to the truth of the statement (see also \[95\]–\[96\] above).

-110    Further, Maranda was on the management team who had made the decision to put up the Website Statement in 2015.[\[note: 104\]](#Ftn_104) Thus, she and Taha had authorised TWG Tea to publish the false statement regardless of her personal views on it.
+110    Further, Maranda was on the management team who had made the decision to put up the Website Statement in 2015.[^104] Thus, she and Taha had authorised TWG Tea to publish the false statement regardless of her personal views on it.
 As such, both Maranda and Taha would be personally liable for the publication of the false statements.

 111    As to TWG Tea, Maranda’s lawyers (who also represent Taha and TWG Tea) had stated that the statements were made on TWG Tea’s behalf.
 Given that Taha was its CEO and President while Maranda was its Director of Communications and they were part of the management team that decided to publish the Website Statement, their knowledge would be attributed to TWG Tea: see _The Dolphina_ at \[205\], \[216\], \[235\], \[237\], \[239\], \[255\] and \[256\]; and _Ho Kang Peng v Scintronix Corp Ltd (formerly known as TTL Holdings Ltd_) at \[48\].
 In _Webster v British Gas Services Ltd_ \[2003\] EWHC 1188 at \[30\], the English High Court held that a corporation may be vicariously liable for the malicious falsehood of an employee, where the employee is found to be responsible for the words complained of and had the state of mind required to constitute malice.

 112    I turn then to whether the Website Statement was published to third parties.
 The court may draw an inference of publication, for instance in the case of generally accessible web pages (see \[91\] above).
-Taha stated that if TWG Tea put up the names of the founders on the Website as per the Website Statement, “many people can contact them”.[\[note: 105\]](#Ftn_105) Mr Yeo himself adduced Taha’s testimony in Suit 187, where Taha stated that “when people then Google, they will find \[Manoj\], they will associate with \[TWG Tea\], then they would find this lawsuit \[_ie_, Suit 187\].
+Taha stated that if TWG Tea put up the names of the founders on the Website as per the Website Statement, “many people can contact them”.[^105] Mr Yeo himself adduced Taha’s testimony in Suit 187, where Taha stated that “when people then Google, they will find \[Manoj\], they will associate with \[TWG Tea\], then they would find this lawsuit \[_ie_, Suit 187\].
 It’s bad press for us.
 It is very bad for our brand, because he disclosed that to the media”.
-Taha also then stated, “if you just put “Manoj Murjani TWG Tea”…the first articles will be the lawsuit”.[\[note: 106\]](#Ftn_106) Taha’s and Maranda’s evidence showed that the Domain Name and the Website was very important to TWG Tea’s business, that a significant number of the public accessed the Website and that some of them would also see the Website Statement and may contact the founders mentioned on it.
+Taha also then stated, “if you just put “Manoj Murjani TWG Tea”…the first articles will be the lawsuit”.[^106] Taha’s and Maranda’s evidence showed that the Domain Name and the Website was very important to TWG Tea’s business, that a significant number of the public accessed the Website and that some of them would also see the Website Statement and may contact the founders mentioned on it.

 113    The Website and Website Statement were also generally accessible to Internet users without charge.
-As Maranda stated, anyone who wished to contact TWG Tea for marketing and publicity purposes would be able to enter the Website to find information on TWG Tea.[\[note: 107\]](#Ftn_107) The Website also hosts TWG Tea’s online shop, and is used to conduct its business such as providing information, marketing and offering for sale TWG Tea’s products.[\[note: 108\]](#Ftn_108) As Taha stated, any disruption to the Domain Name would “adversely and irreversibly impact the day to day business of TWG Tea” and if the public could not obtain information from the Website because it was down, the damage to TWG Tea’s business and reputation would be “significant”.[\[note: 109\]](#Ftn_109) Maranda also stated that the Website has a “significant team to handle matters relating to \[their\] eCommerce business”.[\[note: 110\]](#Ftn_110) The inference from Taha’s and Maranda’s evidence is that the Website generates significant income from online customers, and the dominant purpose of the Website is for widespread commerciality.
+As Maranda stated, anyone who wished to contact TWG Tea for marketing and publicity purposes would be able to enter the Website to find information on TWG Tea.[^107] The Website also hosts TWG Tea’s online shop, and is used to conduct its business such as providing information, marketing and offering for sale TWG Tea’s products.[^108] As Taha stated, any disruption to the Domain Name would “adversely and irreversibly impact the day to day business of TWG Tea” and if the public could not obtain information from the Website because it was down, the damage to TWG Tea’s business and reputation would be “significant”.[^109] Maranda also stated that the Website has a “significant team to handle matters relating to \[their\] eCommerce business”.[^110] The inference from Taha’s and Maranda’s evidence is that the Website generates significant income from online customers, and the dominant purpose of the Website is for widespread commerciality.
 Further, by Taha’s evidence, the “brand” includes TWG Tea’s founding story as published on the Website Statement.
 As such, I would infer publication to third persons of the Website Statement even in the absence of direct evidence (of the number of persons who had seen the Website Statement) and find that the Website Statement would have reached third parties.

 #### Montecristo article

 114    The Montecristo article was titled “TWG Tea Salon & Boutique Vancouver: True love’s sip”, and it stated that, “\[f\]ounded in 2008 in Singapore by Barnes and her husband Taha Bouqdib, TWG \[Tea\] is known across the globe…”.

 115    I find the statement in the Montecristo article to be false, and the sole natural and ordinary meaning of the statement was that Taha and Maranda were the only founders of TWG Tea.
 In fact, a reading of the entire article would show that Taha and Maranda were categorically portrayed as having come together to set up and launch TWG Tea and there was no mention at all of any other party involved in its founding.
-Maranda had made the statement and Taha admitted to having been interviewed for the article.[\[note: 111\]](#Ftn_111)
+Maranda had made the statement and Taha admitted to having been interviewed for the article.[^111]

 116    Similarly, and with the background that I had set out earlier (see \[95\]–\[101\] above), I find that Taha and Maranda did not have an honest belief that the statement was true, or they had at least acted with reckless disregard as to the truth of it.
 Taha claimed he had not mentioned Manoj because the interviewer had not asked him who TWG Tea’s founders were, and if the interviewer had asked, he would have mentioned Manoj as well.
-However, despite not having mentioned Manoj, he nevertheless _volunteered_ the information about himself and Maranda as the founders of TWG Tea.[\[note: 112\]](#Ftn_112) I find that the mention of only Taha and Maranda as TWG Tea’s founders was to deliberately exclude Manoj and create the impression that there were only two persons who founded the company.
+However, despite not having mentioned Manoj, he nevertheless _volunteered_ the information about himself and Maranda as the founders of TWG Tea.[^112] I find that the mention of only Taha and Maranda as TWG Tea’s founders was to deliberately exclude Manoj and create the impression that there were only two persons who founded the company.
 Again, I find that TWG Tea was also to be attributed with the acts and knowledge of Taha and Maranda (see \[111\] above).
-Maranda had admitted that the statement was made on TWG Tea’s behalf.[\[note: 113\]](#Ftn_113)
+Maranda had admitted that the statement was made on TWG Tea’s behalf.[^113]

 117    The Montecristo article was accessible to Internet users, and I would infer that there was publication to third parties.
-The article was published in the online version of a lifestyle magazine and was written for the purpose of _publicising_ TWG Tea’s tea salon in Vancouver, Canada.[\[note: 114\]](#Ftn_114) It was obvious that the purpose of the Montecristo article was a predominantly commercial one to reach out to potential purveyors of TWG Tea’s products or to experience its Vancouver tea salon.
+The article was published in the online version of a lifestyle magazine and was written for the purpose of _publicising_ TWG Tea’s tea salon in Vancouver, Canada.[^114] It was obvious that the purpose of the Montecristo article was a predominantly commercial one to reach out to potential purveyors of TWG Tea’s products or to experience its Vancouver tea salon.

 #### Nomss article